 Experts tell us that having a diversity of the right personalities results in a productive team.
 You need people to complement each other.
 Is this true for every team?

 Conventional wisdom says that the modern work environment rewards extroverted behavior and it’s challenging for an introvert to be heard.
-Extroverts flourish in open space offices, participate in meetings and push their ideas.
+Extroverts flourish in open space offices, are great leaders, participate in meetings and push their ideas.